img

 Serving those in need since 1978

 Globally, 5 billion people lack access to safe surgery.
-Children, teens and adults suffer and die every day from treatable causes, and one child in eight will die before age 5.
+Children and adults suffer and die every day from treatable causes, and 1 in 11 children will die before age 5.

 Our Mission